 (Reuters) - HP Inc

-HP, which has the top position in worldwide PC shipments in the first calendar quarter of 2018 with a 22.6 percent market share, reported better-than-expected quarterly sales of $14 billion in the quarter ended April 30.
+The Palo Alto, California-based company had the top position in worldwide PC shipments in the first calendar quarter of 2018 with a 22.6 percent market share, according to research firm International Data Corp's data.

-(Reporting by Sonam Rai in Bengaluru; Editing by Maju Samuel)
+(Reporting by Munsif Vengattil in Bengaluru; Editing by Maju Samuel)

 This story has not been edited by Firstpost staff and is generated by auto-feed.

 Your guide to the latest cricket World Cup stories, analysis, reports, opinions, live updates and scores on https://www.firstpost.com/firstcricket/series/icc-cricket-world-cup-2019.html.
 Follow us on Twitter and Instagram or like our Facebook page for updates throughout the ongoing event in England and Wales.

 Updated Date: May 30, 2018 03:05:06 IST